diassagatov/automated-test/README.md

 ## Troubleshooting

-1. **Browser/Driver Issues**: Ensure Chrome is installed and up to date so Selenium Manager can fetch a compatible driver.
+1. **Browser/Driver Issues**: Ensure Chrome is installed and up to date so Selenium Manager can fetch a compatible driver, or verify BrowserStack credentials when running remotely.
 2. **Element Not Found**: Check if the website structure has changed.
 3. **Timeout Issues**: Increase wait times in `resources/variables.robot`.